microsoft/angle/README.md

 ANGLE -- ms-holographic-experimental
 =====

-This experimental branch has changes that allow you to run an ANGLE app on HoloLens, or anything that supports Windows Holographic - such as the Microsoft HoloLens Emulator.
+This experimental branch has changes that allow you to use ANGLE to run OpenGL ES code on HoloLens, or on any other device that supports Windows Holographic - such as the Microsoft HoloLens Emulator.

 In this branch, ANGLE has been updated to recognize a holographic space and a spatial coordinate system.
 These are passed in by the app when ANGLE is initialized; the holographic space replaces